ARCControlTower/aCT/doc/config.md

 will return an empty DictObj.
 The returned empty DictObj equals to False in boolean context.
 The developer should always handle the case of nonexistent value by either checking for existence or using the default value.

+IMPORTANT: developers should use default values for optional or specific values where defaults are fine to make them opt-in and not require basic setups to have to configure useless values.